First term of the presidency of Ferdinand Marcos: Loans for mass infrastructure development

-With an eye towards becoming the first president of the third republic to be reelected to a second term, the Marcos administration began taking up massive foreign loans to fund "rice, roads, and schoolbuildings" - the lynchpin slogan of his reelection campaign.
+With an eye towards becoming the first president of the third republic to be reelected to a second term, the Marcos administration began taking up massive foreign loans to fund "rice, roads, and schoolbuildings"—the lynchpin slogan of his reelection campaign.
 The Omnibus Tax Law of 1969 was passed too late by congress to be useful to Marcos's publicity efforts, and at any rate, did not succeed in raising significant new funds.
 So it was foreign loans that funded the 70% increase in infrastructure spending from 1966 to 1970 (compared to the Macapagal administration's spending from 1961 to 1965) which included the North Luzon Expressway and the Maharlika Highway, and the construction of 58, 745 pre-fabricated and 38,705 regular schoolbuildings.
 The first Marcos administration's budget deficit was thus 72% higher than the Philippine government's annual deficit from 1961 to 1965.

 This began a pattern of loan-funded spending which the Marcos administration would continue until the Marcoses were deposed in 1986, resulting in economic instability still being felt to this day, and of debts that experts say the Philippines will have to keep paying well into 2025.
 The grandest infrastructure projects of Marcos's first term, especially the Cultural Center of the Philippines complex, also marked the beginning of what critics would call Ferdinand Marcos and First Lady Imelda Marcos's edifice complex, with many grand public infrastructures projects prioritized for public funding because of their effective propaganda value.

+The Beatles' 1966 visit and controversy

+The Beatles arrived in Manila on 3 July 1966 to huge fanfare as part of their 1966 world tour.
+The band was scheduled to play two concerts at Rizal Memorial Stadium at 4 pm and 8:30 pm on 4 July.
+President and First Lady Marcos also scheduled a televised reception for the Beatles at Malacañang Palace at 11 am; the band was not aware of their expected attendance, as manager Brian Epstein had declined the invitation in keeping with a group policy not to attend political engagements.
+The Beatles failed to appear for the palace reception, leading Imelda to remark that they had let her down as children in attendance wept.

+This apparent "snub" of the First Lady generated a significant national controversy and led to the Beatles' security being withdrawn from their hotel, as well as groups of young men harassing the band at the concert venue and at the airport before their departure on 5 July.
+Just before their flight departed, Epstein was summoned off the plane and presented with a tax bill from the Bureau of Internal Revenue.

+Soon after the Beatles had left Manila on 5July, President Marcos issued a statement acknowledging that the group had not purposely snubbed the First Family.
+He attributed the violent scenes at the airport to citizens overreacting to a "misunderstanding", and announced that he had lifted the tax on the band's earnings in the Philippines.